 Stutthof is now run as a museum.
-Today the Duke and Duchess met the senior staff from the institution before being taken to a barracks and shown discarded shoes from Holocaust victims.
+The Duke and Duchess of Cambridge met the senior staff from the institution before being taken to barracks and shown discarded shoes from Holocaust victims.

 The Duke and Duchess were shown a series of exhibits that illustrate the conditions in which prisoners had to live at Stutthof.

-The visit to the former Nazi camp was deeply emotional one as the royal couple met the survivors of the traumatic holocaust among them were Mr. Manfred Goldberg and Mr. Zigi Shipper.
+The visit to the former Nazi camp was a deeply emotional one as the royal couple met the survivors of the traumatic holocaust among them were Mr Manfred Goldberg and Mr Zigi Shipper.
 As reported by The Telegraph,

 Mr Goldberg, 87, called the day a “seismic event”, admitting he had hesitated return to Stutthof but had decided to “finally face the past” with the Royal couple by his side.

 Mr Shipper, who survived Auschwitz-Birkenau before being sent to Stutthof, said the visit “means so much” as he paid tribute to the friends, including Mr Goldberg, who saved his life by supporting him on the final death march when they were both just 15.

 Their Royal Highnesses were led in a short prayer and left Stutthof through what was known as the ‘Death Gate’ by survivors Zigi and Manfred.
 As per the royal reporter Richard Palmer, Prince William told concentration camp survivor Zigi Shipper today: “It’s my honour to meet you.”

 The Duke and Duchess of Cambridge with Mr Zigi and Mr Goldberg at the ‘Death Gate’ of the former Nazi camp.